 IELTS Reading!
 You need to do either the General IELTS exam or the Academic IELTS exam.
 But what’s the difference, anyway?
 The difference is in the Reading and Writing modules only.
 The Listening and Speaking modules are the same for all.

 In terms of reading, the main difference between the Academic and General Reading Modules of the IELTS lies in the content of the passages.
 The General Module includes easier texts from social, academic, and work contexts.
 The Academic Module includes more advanced texts, at an undergraduate or graduate level, from academic sources.

 Yet, the Academic and General Reading Modules are also similar in many ways.
-Both last for one hour, contain 3 passages and 40 questions, and are scored in the same way.
+Both last for one hour contains 3 passages and 40 questions and are scored in the same way.
 In both cases, you must answer the questions and transfer your answers to the answer sheet all in one hour.
 Other overlapping areas that apply to both modules are scoring, questions, skills, and time.

 IELTS READING – THE ACADEMIC MODULE

 The Academic IELTS Reading Module takes 60 minutes and there are 40 questions to answer.
 Each question is worth 1 mark.

 The Reading Passages

 There are three reading passages with a total of 2,000-3,000 words.
 Texts are taken from journals, magazines, books, and newspapers.

 All the topics are of general interest and the texts have been written for a non-specialist audience.
 The readings are intended to be about issues that are appropriate to candidates who will enter postgraduate or undergraduate courses.

 At least one text will contain a detailed logical argument.
 One of the texts may contain non-verbal materials such as graphs, illustrations or diagrams.